 The animated movie was so successful that it transplanted a fictional name onto one of Africa’s oldest species.
-Even people from South Africa and Tanzania call this tusked pig a pumbaa!
+Even people from South Africa and Tanzania call this tusked pig a Pumbaa!

 Most Lion King Names Are Based on Swahili Words

 Many of the names and phrases in The Lion King have a direct Swahili translation.
-It must have been easy for the script writers.
-Instead of making up names they could borrow everything from native Swahili.
+It must have been easy for the scriptwriters.
+Instead of making up names, they could borrow everything from native Swahili.

 - Simba means lion (quite appropriate).

 - Nala, Simba’s childhood friend and future wife, means gift.

-- Rafiki is friend.
+- Rafiki means friend.

 - Shenzi, the sassy leader of the hyena clan who sounds like Whoopi Goldberg, means savage in Swahili.

 Visit Africa and the only people saying hakuna matata will be hawkers trying to sell you something, such as a taxi ride, bracelet, or safari.

 The modern equivalent is hakuna shida.
-If you want to instantly reduce the price of a taxi ride or bracelet reply to hakuna matata with hakuna shida.
+If you want to instantly reduce the price of a taxi ride or bracelet, reply to hakuna matata with hakuna shida.

-However, many Tanzanians and Kenyans traditionally use pumbaa to describe a warthog.
+The Swahili word for warthog is “ngiri”.
+However, many Tanzanians and Kenyans traditionally use Pumbaa to describe a warthog.
 And this has nothing to do with The Lion King.

-So for many Swahili speakers, warthogs have always been called pumbaa.
-The Lion King script writers simply borrowed a popular turn of phrase to create the name for one of Disney’s most loved characters.
+So for many Swahili speakers, warthogs have always been called Pumbaa.
+The Lion King scriptwriters simply borrowed a popular turn of phrase to create the name for one of Disney’s most loved characters.

-The Lion King was going to be called The King of the Jungle, until Disney actually visited Africa.
-They found out that lions live in just about every habitat, except the jungle!
+The Lion King was going to be called The King of the Jungle until Disney actually visited the continent.
+They found out that lions live in just about every habitat, except the African jungle!

 Pumbaa also remains a common word used by gossiping women to describe their husbands.
-Pumbaa kazi is the phrase more commonly used by the husbands.
+“Pumbaa kazi” is the phrase more commonly used for husbands.
 It means to take it easy and amuse oneself.

-These wild pigs are smarter than they look.
+Warthogs are smarter than they look.
 For starters, pumbaas are still wild, whereas other pigs have been domesticated and are now bred purely for their meat.
 And just watch how these warthogs fool a lion pride.

 It appears there is no way out as the lionesses have discovered the burrow.
-Then pumbaa makes a run for it and gets away!
+Then Pumbaa makes a run for it and gets away!